Fawcett Publications: The Fawcett family

 Captain Billy and Claire Fawcett had four sons and a daughter: Roger (died 1979), Wilford (died 1970), Marion Claire, Gordon Wesley and the youngest, Roscoe.
 As a boy, Roscoe Kent Fawcett (February 7, 1913 – December 23, 1999) attended Minneapolis schools and was assigned tasks such as dusting furniture and beach cleaning at his father's Breezy Point Resort before he became a vice president and circulation manager for the family publishing company.

 Roscoe Fawcett was a veteran of World War II, serving in the anti-aircraft division of the U.S. Army, and later was in charge of entertainment for Camp Haan in Riverside, California.
 He was married twice, had four sons and died at the age of 86 in Brainerd, Minnesota.
 One of his sons, Roscoe Fawcett Jr., became the publisher of American Fitness magazine.

 Born in Minneapolis in 1912, Gordon Fawcett graduated from the University of Minnesota in 1934.
 He married Vivian Peterson in 1935 and moved to Los Angeles where he was Fawcett Publications' office manager.
 He held the title of secretary-treasurer when the company moved to Greenwich, Connecticut in 1940, and he was 81 when he died in West Palm Beach, Florida, on January 16, 1993.
 Gordon Fawcett had four children.

+The Fawcett family was also connected with the rival Calgary Eye Opener, although it was not a Fawcett Publications title.
+The Eye Opener had been founded in Calgary by Canadian journalist Bob Edwards as a political and satirical newspaper.
+In 1925, three years after Edwards's death, it was acquired by Harvey Fawcett, a brother of Wilford and Roscoe Fawcett who had broken away from his brothers' publishing business.
+Harvey moved the publication to Minneapolis and transformed it into a bawdy humour magazine similar to Captain Billy's Whiz Bang and increased its claimed circulation to 200,000.

+After Harvey Fawcett's death in 1928, the Calgary Eye Opener was acquired by Henry Myers.
+In 1932 Myers sold it to Antoinette "Annette" Fisher Fawcett, Wilford Fawcett's former wife, shortly after their divorce.
+Under Annette Fawcett the Minneapolis-based Eye Opener became a direct competitor of her former husband's Whiz Bang; she hired Wilkie Mahoney, a former Fawcett Publications gag writer, as its editor.
+Despite being published in Minneapolis, the magazine retained the Calgary Eye Opener name.